Trip Report: Fair Trade Advocacy in Ecuador

 “I’m committed to working with consumers to raise awareness that small producers have dignified lives.” – Rosa Guamán

 Rosa and Sagrario left us inspired to return to our advocacy work here in the United States.
 It was incredible to see their work bridging producer and consumer advocacy in Ecuador, and their passion for supporting the individuals at both ends of the supply chain.

 This post is part one of a two-part series recounting our travels in Ecuador in July 2017.
-Stay tuned for part two where we will cover our visits to three Fair Trade farms and cooperatives.
+Check out part two where we cover our visits to Fair Trade farms and cooperatives here.